ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ### Semantic UI
 Semantic UI uses a similar grid system to Bootstrap, but with a couple of extras for things like padding, margins, and float build into the grid system.
-All stuff still does in Boostrap with a couple of extra steps.
-Here's an example of using the grid in Semantic.
+The example below achieves a similar result as the Bootstrap example.
 ```html
 <div class="ui centered grid">
   <div class="six wide tablet eight wide computer column">1</div>